bguiz/bgscratch/ember/ordr/notes.md

 - using foundation css for boilerplate styles
 - more complex tempaltes can be split up using partials
 	- the partial template reuses the controler, model data and all other context of the template it ppears in

+# Nested routes

+- ember's router allows you to specif not just flat resources, but also nested resources
+	- this is where ember shines and shows its power
+	- one of the reasons why a nested router is powerful is that it allows you to have a hierarchy of controller present at the same time
+		- you can see the list of all tables, as well as the table details for a single table at the same time - and easily done
+	- "if your UI is nested, your routes should be nested" - wycats